google/ad-manager-alerter/README.md

 ### Deploy to cloud

 #### Making sure we can send emails

+*If you're not planning to use the alerting features you can skip this step.*

 Making sure emails are sent and received correctly can be tricky, to make it easier this example uses SendGrid in order to send emails.